arnor-nolen/simple-networking/README.md

 ### Compilation info

 Compilation is done using CMake.
 Since I only have access to Windows and MacOS platforms, Linux **is not** officially supported.
 That said, feel free to modify [CMakeLists.txt](/CMakeLists.txt) to add Linux support (most likely, _APPLE_ config would work just fine).
-You can find an example of my VS Code compilation setup in [here](/.vscode/tasks.json).

-In short, you need to pass paths to required include and lib folders to CMake (listed in dependencies), so compilation process would look something like this:
+To compile, you need to install Conan package manager first.
+After that, just use CMake to generate the appropriate build files.
+Simple compilation setup would look something like this:

 ```
+pip install conan
 cd build
-cmake .. -DCMAKE_LIBRARY_PATH='$lib_folder' -DCMAKE_INCLUDE_PATH='$include_folder'
+cmake ..
-cmake --build . --config Release
+cmake --build .
 ```

 Now, enjoy your freshly minted binaries inside [bin](/bin) folder!